Ow1onp/Ow1onp/README.md

 ## 🧑‍💻 About Me
 - 🔭 Currently working on: **EasyChat**
 - 🌱 Learning all about: Artificial Intelligence, C#, and Algorithms
-- 👯 Looking to collaborate on: Open source projects that make the world a better place
 - 📫 How to reach me: [Contact me via 爱发电](https://afdian.net/a/Gakkiopl)

 ## 🚀 My Projects